Define Alternate Index (AIX)

 Mandatory Parameters

-• This is a mandatory entry while creating alternate index.
-If missed to provide, the DEFINE ALTERNATEINDEX job gets abended.
+• RELATE (entryname) - Specifies the name of the base cluster (KSDS) to which the alternate index will be related.
+This is a mandatory entry and if missed to provide, the DEFINE ALTERNATEINDEX job gets abended.

 KILOBYTES (primary[ secondary])